-What to make: Grilled Salmon with Lemon and Garlic
+What to make: Pancake Tacos with Cheese and Bacon

 What it is: This round-bottomed Chinese pot is ideal for cooking food quickly at extremely high temperatures.
-Cook lo mein, stir-fry veggies, fried rice and our favorite, General Tso’s cauliflower, in this one.
+Cook lo mein, stir-fry veggies, fried rice and even a 10-minute pad see ew, in this one.

 What it is: This is easily the largest pot in your kitchen (typically at least 12 quarts).
 Cook soup, chili or stew for a crowd, or freeze it and keep it all for yourself.
 Keep it simmering on the stove for hours to bring out the best flavor.

 What to make: Overnight Chicken Soup

 What it is: An eye-catching cooking vessel that hails from North Africa, the tagine (or tajine) is an earthenware number that consists of a wide shallow pot, which doubles as a serving dish, and a conical lid designed to trap moisture for slow, stovetop cooking.
 These clay or ceramic pots are sometimes embellished with intricate painted designs, and most often used to make the namesake dish, tagine—a mouth-watering savory stew and a staple of Moroccan cuisine.